diaabadr/Diaa_Badr/README.md

     for (int &x : vect)
         x = x + 5;
 ```
-- In the copy constructors
+- In the copy constructors.

 **At all most of references uses is to save the memory**